Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 Version control systems work by tracking incremental differences -- delineated by commits -- in files and keeping a history of those changes.
 This allows you to return to return to previous versions at any time.
 The file name doesn't change and only one version of a file is displayed at a time, but the full history is accessible.
+This is similar to the version control that occurs in programs like Google Docs or Microsoft Word.

 #### Version control with Git and GitHub